 My writing and German-to-English translations on cities, tourism, and urban architecture have appeared in such venues as The Journal of Architecture, and in edited volumes published by Palgrave MacMillan, Columbia University, and Ashgate Press.
 I am also the former book review editor of H-Travel, a network devoted to the history of travel and tourism.

-“Experiencing Communism, Bolstering Capitalism: Guided Bus Tours of 1970s East Berlin” in Crossing the Iron Curtain: Tourist Business and Travel Encounters between East and West, edited by Sune Beckmann Pedersen and Christian Noack (Oxford: Routledge University Press), forthcoming 2019.
+“Experiencing Communism, Bolstering Capitalism: Guided Bus Tours of 1970s East Berlin” in Tourism and Travel During the Cold War: Negotiating Tourist Experiences Across the Iron Curtain, edited by Sune Beckmann Pedersen and Christian Noack (Oxford: Routledge University Press), 2019.

 “Here Beats the Heart of the Young Socialist State’: 1970s East Berlin as Socialist Bloc Tourist Destination” in The Journal of Architecture.
 Vol. 18, No. 5 (October 2013).